datastax/python-driver/docs/topics/models.rst

         object is determined by its primary key(s).
 And please note using this flag would incur performance cost.

+        This method supported on Cassandra 2.0 or later.

     .. method:: update(**values)

         Performs an update on the model instance.
 You can pass in values to set on the model